carlfranklin/MobileDnr7/README.md

 ### BUT FIRST!

-We must fix a bug in last-week's code.
+We must fix a bug in last-week's code, and a bug in ALL of the previous projects.

+##### Bug #1: Deleting a PlayList

 In *PlayListManagerPageViewModel.cs*, check out the following method: